-We focus our attention herein on the simplest version of SAM, namely overlapping SAM (O-SAM), in which the physical geometry is decomposed into overlapping subdomains and the coupling is achieved via Dirichlet transmission boundary conditions on the subdomain boundaries; further extensions to non-overlapping domain decompositions has been explored in the preliminary work~\cite{Rodriguez:2025} and will be the subject of a future publication.
-Since we are targeting an application space in which system geometries can be too complex to mesh using a monolithic meshing scheme, both \textit{a priori} ROM training and \textit{a posteriori} accuracy and runtime assessments are performed with respect to a SAM-based coupled simulation involving finite element FOMs.
+We focus our attention herein on the simplest version of SAM, namely overlapping SAM (O-SAM), in which the physical geometry is decomposed into overlapping subdomains and coupling is achieved via Dirichlet transmission boundary conditions on the subdomain boundaries; further extensions to non-overlapping domain decompositions have been explored in the preliminary work~\cite{Rodriguez:2025} and will be the subject of a future publication.
+Since we target an application space in which system geometries can be too complex to mesh using a monolithic meshing scheme, both \textit{a priori} ROM training and \textit{a posteriori} accuracy and runtime assessments are performed with respect to a SAM-based coupled simulation involving finite element FOMs.
 The assumption that a FOM-FOM coupled solution on the full physical domain of interest is possible to obtain via SAM enables us to utilize a ``top-down" (vs. a ``bottom-up"~\cite{Chung:2024}) training approach, which does not require ROM subdomains to be simulated independently, and generally gives rise to more expressive reduced bases and more accurate ROMs.
-While we develop our method around a solid dynamics exemplar, our SAM-based coupling strategy described herein can be applied to any set of PDEs.
-We also note that the proposed approach can be applied in the case ``bottom-up" training is utilized to build the ROMs being coupled.
+While the present method is developed around a solid dynamics exemplar, our SAM-based coupling strategy described herein can be applied to any set of PDEs.
+We note that the proposed approach is also applicable in the case ``bottom-up" training is utilized to build the ROMs being coupled.

-We describe the specific contributions and differentiating features of our approach in Section~\ref{sec:contribs}, after surveying the literature for related past work in Section~\ref{sec:past_work}.
+The specific contributions and differentiating features of our approach are described in Section~\ref{sec:contribs}, after surveying the literature for related past work in Section~\ref{sec:past_work}.